NBA Rumors: Los Angeles Lakers Could Sign Joakim Noah To Beef Up Center Rotation, Per ‘LA Sports Hub’

 As previously reported by ESPN’s Ramona Shelburne, the Lakers currently do not have any plans to make use of the vacant roster spot created after they waived Deng and bought out his contract.
 While the recent move could be more important in the long run because it gives the Lakers the salary cap space to sign another superstar to a maximum contract in the summer of 2019, Los Angeles Sports Hub wrote that the team still has some weaknesses that need to be addressed ahead of the 2018-19 season.

-Given the fact that the tam’s center rotation is made up of a “thin group of guys” and the possibility LeBron James might occasionally have to play out of position in the middle, L.A.
-Sports Hub suggested that the Los Angeles Lakers’ best option could be to sign Joakim Noah, who remains on contract with the New York Knicks but has frequently been rumored to be on his way out of the team.
+Given the fact that the tam’s center rotation is made up of a “thin group of guys” and the possibility that LeBron James might occasionally have to play out of position in the middle, L.A.
+Sports Hub suggested that the Los Angeles Lakers’ best option could be to sign Joakim Noah, who remains under contract with the New York Knicks, but has frequently been rumored to be on his way out of the team.
 Last month, ESPN’s Adrian Wojnarowski and Ian Begley reported that the Knicks are planning to release Noah via the waive-and-stretch provision “after September 1” if they aren’t able to find a team interested in acquiring him in a trade.

 Today, September 1st, is the first day the Knicks can use the stretch provision on Joakim Noah without being forced to stretch his 2018-19 salary.